 Federal VA Benefits for Florida Veterans

 Florida veterans are also eligible for federal benefits administered by the U.S. Department of Veterans Affairs, including VA health care, disability compensation, and VA pension programs such as Aid & Attendance.
+These benefits are available regardless of where in Florida a veteran lives, and many can be received at the same time — each program has its own separate eligibility rules.

 VA Health Care